 What Is SD-WAN?

-Traditional WANs (wide area networks) used multiprotocol label switching (MPLS) circuits to connect users in different locations to a centralized server.
+Traditional WANs (wide area networks) use multiprotocol label switching (MPLS) circuits to connect users in different locations to a centralized server.
 That worked fine as long as companies used on-premise applications and operated within the confines of an office; however, as more organizations accelerate their use of cloud applications, traditional WANs pose limitations like low speeds and latency.

 SD-WAN is a virtual network infrastructure that helps overcome the shortcomings of traditional WANs.
-It connects users to applications in a central server or on the cloud via MPLS, LTE, broadband internet, and other services.
+It connects users to applications in a central server or the cloud via MPLS, LTE, broadband internet, and other services.

 Benefits of SD-WAN for Rural Connectivity

-Back SD-WAN Services With Fixed Wireless
+Boost Your Customers’ SD-WAN Services With Fixed Wireless

 If you have any questions or are ready to start supporting your SD-WAN services with our fixed wireless solutions, contact BeyondReach today.